 An example of where your technology Rolodex IS CRITICAL

 That’s what I think about the importance of a Rolodex in the technology marketplace.
 I’ve personally moved among many different market segments in my career and don’t consider it all that difficult.
 The most difficult part is often convincing someone it isn’t all that difficult!
+Don’t get me wrong – business is ALWAYS Hard – this just isn’t one of the harder parts if you know what you’re doing.
 While it can be helpful to have a strong Rolodex, I believe it is placed way too high in many folk’s priorities.
 If you disagree–post a comment below and tell us why, or just provide us with the wisdom of your own Rolodex-related experiences.

 If you liked this post please share it with you colleagues using the “share” buttons below: